-It didn’t take long to realize that there is a great need and a tremendous opportunity to help people when they are facing cancer.
+It didn’t take long to realize that there is a great need and a tremendous opportunity to help people facing a cancer diagnosis.
 I knew that I wanted to act as their champion when they most need one, especially as healthcare becomes more confusing and costly.

 A More Compassionate Alternative

-Many healthcare systems have created nurse navigator positions and some insurance companies offer advocates for their clients.
+Most healthcare systems have created nurse navigator positions and insurance companies offer advocates for their clients.
 Almost every cancer has a disease-specific advocacy group to provide information and support.
-All of these resources are valuable and provide excellent services; however, the service providers are ultimately aligned with the organizations they work for, not the individual battling cancer.
+All of these resources are valuable and provide excellent services; however, the service providers are ultimately aligned with the organizations they work for, not the individual with cancer.